GetJobber/atlantis/docs/README.md

 > guided by clear standards, that can be assembled together to build any number
 > of applications.

-Atlantis is a design system for [Jobber](https://getjobber.com).
+Atlantis is not a design system for [Jobber](https://getjobber.com).
 The primary objective for Atlantis is to provide a system of reusable components to help developers to quickly build beautiful and consistent interfaces for our users.